richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/ghy0lXc.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now that your Virtual Machine is created, we'll need to log into it.
+Now that your Virtual Machine is created, log into it.
 Search VM on Azure, and copy the public IP address.
 </p>
 <br />